 BlueScope Steel Limited contributed to performance in February (+15.4%) as the company outlined it's medium-term plan which outlined Free Cash Flow stepping up materially from FY27.
 Positive sentiment around the stock grew further as signs of a cyclical recovery grew with Colorbond in Australia set to continue and US steel spreads showing favourable signs.
 We were further encouraged by management delaying midstream investment options which we believe could allow the firm to take advantage of opportunistic situations In the US.
-Steel pricing has reached a level where there is an asymmetric upside potential, and we are observing positive competitive trends with hot-rolled coil steel prices increasing.
-BlueScope remains one of the highest quality steel producers globally, with a capable management team, a significant asset in Port Kembla, and the Colorbond brand, which not only boosts margins but also represents a substantial overseas opportunity.

 Insurance Australia Group detracted from relative performance (-12.8%) despite a very strong net profit after tax beat.
 The company reported premium rate increases moderating in response to reducing claims inflation arising question marks around how the company will continue to grow earnings in the medium term.
 Despite this, there remains an opportunity for the firm to continue to take cost out.
 We also favourably view IAG's Adverse Development Cover (ADC) strategy, designed to shield its existing reserves from significant fluctuations.
-A second layer of protection comes from a reinsurance arrangement focused on natural perils, which provides a buffer against the unpredictable costs of weather-related events.
-This arrangement is structured to cover most expected scenarios, helping to stabilize the company's claims expenses.
-Although this layered protection introduces upfront costs, it reduces financial impact over time and is expected to moderate earnings volatility, protect target margins, and enhance long-term returns by lowering capital strain.